Salmon Ochazuke

 Instructions:

-Sprinkle a pinch of salt evenly on both sides of the salmon fillet.
+If you're using unsalted salmon, sprinkle a pinch of salt evenly on both sides of the fillet and let it sit for a few minutes.

-In a serving bowl, add a generous portion of cooked Japanese rice.
+In a serving bowl, scoop in a generous portion of hot cooked Japanese rice.

 The history of this culinary gem can be traced back to ancient Japan, where tea ceremonies played a significant role in the cultural fabric of the country.
 Initially, Ochazuke was a humble dish served to guests after the formal tea ceremony as a means to use up the leftover tea, rice, and ingredients.
 This ingenious concept marked the beginning of a dish that would later become a staple comfort food in Japanese households.